Kmautsa/Kmautsa/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on an Advocasy Webpage focusing on space travel.
-- 🌱 I’m currently learning Data Structures, Python and Frontend.
+- 🌱 I’m currently learning Data Structures, Python and Frontend Web Development.
 - ⚡ Fun fact: I wanna learn to speak fluently in Japanese.

 ##